IngoMeyer441/tmux-easy-motion/README.md

 By setting
 ```
-set -g @easy-motion-auto-begin-selection "false"
+set -g @easy-motion-auto-begin-selection "true"
 ```

-you can disable the automatic start of selection
+you can enable the automatic start of selection

 ## Other plugins